Welkin987/difficult-words/README.md

 Here is the whole file.
 [output_archive.csv](demo/output_archive.csv)

 Note that `rank=10,000,000` means that this word is not in the database.

-The database can be visited in [count_1w.txt](http://norvig.com/ngrams/count_1w.txt)
+The database can be visited from [count_1w.txt](http://norvig.com/ngrams/count_1w.txt)

 Feel free to explore and integrate Difficult-Words into your projects or workflows!